NethServer/ns8-docs/collabora.rst

 in your own infrastructure.
 Please see the `official website <https://www.collaboraoffice.com/collabora-online/>`_.

-You can install multiple Collabora Online instances on the same node from the :ref:`software-center-section`.
+You can install multiple Collabora Online instances on the same node from the :ref:`software_center-section`.

 Configuration
 =============